proxygod/BaiskoafuDown/README.md

 ```sh
 $ python3 baiskoafuDown.py "name of a song or movie"
 ```
+# Note
-#### Note: This is an updated version of the script originally created by R00t173
+This is an updated version of the script originally created by R00t173